valtech-ch/saas-aem-module/README.md

 ## Embedding in a maven project

-To embed it as part of a deployment you can find the packages and bundles on [Maven Central](https://repo1.maven.org/maven2/io/github/valtech-ch/saas-aem/)
+To embed it as part of a deployment you can find the packages and bundles on [Maven Central](https://repo1.maven.org/maven2/io/github/valtech-ch/saas-aem/) (up to version 1.3.0).
+From version 1.4.0, the releases are not published in Maven Central anymore, and one may use a file based repository instead [Maven - Internal Repositories](https://maven.apache.org/guides/introduction/introduction-to-repositories.html#Internal_Repositories).

 If your project has similar structure to an aem archetype generated project, then update the pom.xml of your project's **all** module.
 Whether you choose all modules or partial modules, add the appropriate